What is a Service Level Agreement?

 An indemnity is something very, very different to an SLA.

-An indemnity for a service level would allow the customer to recover all losses caused by a failure to meet a service level, rather than have a predefined limit to the credit.
+An indemnity for a service level breach would allow the customer to recover all losses caused by a failure to meet a service level, rather than the predefined limit.

 What are Earn backs?

 Suppose a service provider fails to meet the required levels in a given month.

 Earn backs are a mechanism to make good on previous service failings by over-performing in later months.

 There’s no reason why a bonus can’t be agreed to be paid for exceeding the objective standard by defined criteria.